Canon 1Ds vs Sony A7 II

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Sony A7 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.